September Planning: When Our Souls Should be Singin’

 Creating a Timeline for Implementation

-A timeline for implementation is crucial for effective action.
-This timeline should include key milestones and deadlines for each phase of the planning process.
-Break down planning into manageable parts, ensuring your team can focus on specific goals without feeling overwhelmed.
+A clear timeline is critical for action.
+Includes key milestones and deadlines for each planning phase.
+Break the process into manageable parts so teams can focus without feeling overwhelmed.

 Celebrating Achievements